Improving rural health care

 With so many challenges facing rural communities, the last thing they need is to worry about is if they’ll be able to pay for the medications they’re prescribed.
 That’s why I’ve been working with my Senate colleagues to reduce the price of health care, particularly prescription drugs.

-The bipartisan Prescription Drug Pricing Reduction Act passed out of the Finance Committee last month 19 to 9.
+The bipartisan Prescription Drug Pricing Reduction Act passed out of the Finance Committee last month 19-9.
 This bill would modernize and improve the successful Medicare Part D benefit by simplifying the program’s design and putting a cap on out-of-pocket costs for seniors and other Part D beneficiaries.

 It would increase transparency into middleman practices, including pharmacy benefit managers (PBMs), as well as manufacturer drug pricing decisions.
 It would also eliminate excess Medicare Part B drug payments that drive up beneficiary and program costs.